Amiri Baraka: September 11 attacks

 In July 2002, ten months after the September 11 attacks on the World Trade Center, Baraka wrote a poem entitled "Somebody Blew Up America?" that was accused of antisemitism and met with harsh criticism.
 The poem is highly critical of racism in America, and includes humorous depictions of public figures such as Trent Lott, Clarence Thomas, and Condoleezza Rice.
 It also contains lines claiming Israel's knowledge of the World Trade Center attacks:

 Baraka said that he believed Israelis and President George W. Bush had advance knowledge of the September 11 attacks, citing what he described as information that had been reported in the American and Israeli press and on Jordanian television.
-Baraka himself denied that the poem is antisemitic due to the use of word Israeli rather than Jewish.
+Baraka himself denied that the poem is antisemitic, due to the use of word "Israeli" rather than "Jew".

 However, antisemitism watchdog organizations such as the Anti-Defamation League (ADL) denounced the poem as antisemitic.
-The ADL noted that the "4000 workers" conspiracy theory had initially referred to Jews writ large and that Baraka was using a common antisemitic tactic of replacing references to Jews writ large with references to Israel and then claiming a comment is merely anti-Zionist.
+The ADL noted that the "4000 workers" conspiracy theory had initially referred to Jews writ large and claimed that Baraka was using an antisemitic tactic of replacing references to Jews writ large with references to Israel and then claiming a comment is merely anti-Zionist.

-After the poem's publication, then-governor Jim McGreevey tried to remove Baraka from the post of Poet Laureate of New Jersey, to which he had been appointed following Gerald Stern in July 2002.
+After the poem's publication, Governor Jim McGreevey tried to remove Baraka from the post of Poet Laureate of New Jersey, to which he had been appointed in July 2002.
 McGreevey learned that there was no legal way, according to the law authorizing and defining the position, to remove Baraka.
-On October 17, 2002, legislation to abolish the post was introduced in the State Senate and subsequently signed by Governor McGreevey, becoming effective July 2, 2003.

-Baraka ceased being poet laureate when the law became effective.
+On October 17, 2002, legislation to abolish the post was introduced in the State Senate and subsequently signed by McGreevey, becoming effective July 2, 2003.
+The poet laureate post ceased to exist when the law became effective.
 In response to legal action filed by Baraka, the United States Court of Appeals for the Third Circuit ruled that state officials were immune from such suits, and in November 2007 the Supreme Court of the United States refused to hear an appeal of the case.

+Journalist Richard M. Cohen in The Washington Post denounced Baraka's "anti-Semitic bleat" and stated: "Baraka is a bigger idiot than he is a dangerous anti-Semite."